linode/docs/docs/contribute.md

 ## Submit Your Article

-Submit your article as a [pull request on GitHub](http://www.github.com/linode/docs), or by emailing it to <contribute@linode.com> as a plain text or Markdown file attachment.
+Submit your article as a [pull request on GitHub](/docs/github-guide), or by emailing it to <contribute@linode.com> as a plain text or Markdown file attachment.
 Writing samples are welcome as well.
+Ensure that final submissions follow the [Linode Style Guide](/docs/style-guide) guidelines.

 Got images?
 Attach them as **.png** or **.jpg** files.
 If an image is over 650 pixels wide, please send both the original and a 650-pixel-wide version.